Memba/www.memba.com/en/pages/privacy.md

 This site links to and from other web sites.
 This privacy policy only applies to this website, and doesn’t cover other services that we link to/from.

+### Changes

+This site may periodically update this policy.

+### Questions

+Any questions about this Privacy Policy should be addressed via our [Contact Form](http://www.memba.com/en/contact).